To determine which Ward your address is in, and which Councillors represent you, please refer to:

-The Act requires that each Council must undertake procedures to alter the ward boundaries where the number of electors differs by more than 10 percent from the number of electors in each other ward in the area.
+The Act requires that each Council must undertake procedures to alter the ward boundaries where the number of electors differs by more than 10% from the number of electors in each other ward in the area.

 The revised Wards were created in preparation for the Local Government Election on 8 September 2015.
-However, due to the State Government’s amalgamation process, the election for North Sydney Council has been postponed until September 2017.
+However, due to the State Government’s amalgamation process, the election for North Sydney Council was postponed until 9 Sep 2017.

 The referendum at the 2017 Council elections removed the process of popularly electing the Mayor.

 There are now two Wards in place for the election of 4 December 2021.

 Voters chose five councillors for each of the two wards (Cammerayal Ward and St Leonards Ward) for a total of ten councillors.